RoadieHQ/marketing-site/content/docs/integrations/datadog/index.md

 With this plugin, you can embed Datadog graphs and dashboards into Roadie Backstage.
 Datadog is a monitoring service for cloud-scale applications, providing monitoring of servers, databases, tools, and services through a SaaS-based data analytics platform.

-## How to embed a datadog dashboard in Backstage
+## How to embed a datadog dashboard in Roadie

 ### Obtain the dashboard URL from Datadog that you will need for your metadata.